Azuro-protocol/Azuro-subgraphs/api/README.md

 ## Running You Own Subgraph

-Currently, we do not support The Graph's decentralized network as we are using IPFS to store game information.
-However, we plan to remove the dependency on IPFS in future releases and provide support for decentralized networks.
-Until then, we recommend using our provided endpoints or deploying subgraphs to our hosted services.
+At present, support for The Graph's decentralized network is not provided due to the use of IPFS for game information storage.
+Future releases, however, are intended to eliminate this dependency on IPFS and incorporate support for decentralized networks.
+In the interim, the recommendation is to utilize the provided endpoints or deploy subgraphs to the hosted services.

 1. Install the graph-cli by running `npm install -g @graphprotocol/graph-cli`
 2. Install the required packages by running `npm ci`
-3. Edit the configuration file config/<NETWORK>.js (or create a new one) to support your smart contracts.
+3. Edit the configuration file `config/<NETWORK>.js` (or create a new one) to support your smart contracts.
 This directory contains pre-configured addresses and start blocks of Azuro Protocol contracts.
 For more details, refer to [the documentation](https://thegraph.com/docs/en/developing/creating-a-subgraph/).
 4. Update the `src/whitelists.ts` file to support your Liquidity Pools and Express Bets contracts.
 5. Run `CONFIG=<NETWORK> npm run generate` to create the `subgraph.yaml` file and perform code generation.
 Alternatively, you can use predefined tasks from the package.json file, such as npm run generate-gnosis-dev.
 6. Initialize the subgraph by running `graph create <SUBGRAPH_NAME> --node <NODE_URL> --deploy-key <DEPLOY_KEY>`.
 7. Deploy the subgraph by running `graph deploy <SUBGRAPH_NAME> --version-label <VERSION_NAME> --node <NODE_URL> --ipfs <IPFS_NODE_URL> --deploy-key <DEPLOY_KEY>`.

-For more detailed instructions, please refer to [the documentation](https://thegraph.com/docs/en/deploying/deploying-a-subgraph-to-hosted/).
+For more detailed instructions, please refer to [The Graph documentation](https://thegraph.com/docs/en/deploying/deploying-a-subgraph-to-hosted/).